Jittering jets promote dust formation in core-collapse supernovae: Acknowledgements

 \section{Acknowledgements}

-I thank Ori Fox for raising the question of the dust mass that different CCSNe form, and Dima Shishkin for comments on the preprint.
+I thank Ori Fox for raising the question of the dust mass produced by different CCSNe, Dima Shishkin for comments on the preprint, and two referees for comments that improved the manuscript.
 I thank the Charles Wolfson Academic Chair at the Technion for the support.

+This work is based in part on observations made with the NASA/ESA/CSA James Webb Space Telescope.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+These observations are associated with programs No. 1947 (Figure \ref{Fig:CassiopeiaJWST}), No. 1714 (DOI:10.17909/6264-w578; Figure \ref{fig:CrabDust}), and No. 1232 (DOI:10.17909/k6j3-vm72) and No. 1714 (DOI:10.17909/6264-w578) (Figure \ref{fig:SN1987ADust}).